-Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g., cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down-hole gamma sondes, or handheld XRF instruments, etc.).
+Criteria JORC Code explanation Commentary Criteria Sampling techniques Nature and quality of sampling (e.g., cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down-hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-All drilling and sampling were undertaken in an industry standard manner.
-Reverse Circulation (RC) and Diamond Drill holes (DDH) at the Kambalda Nickel Project (KNP) were completed by Blue Spec Drilling Pty Ltd (Blue Spec) on behalf of Lunnon Metals following protocols and QAQC procedures aligned with industry best practice.
+Reverse Circulation (RC) and Diamond Drill holes (DDH) at the Kambalda Nickel Project (KNP) were completed by Blue Spec Drilling Pty Ltd (Blue Spec) on behalf of Lunnon Metals following protocols and QAQC procedures aligned with industry best practice as follows.
 DDH Core samples were collected with a diamond rig drilling HQ3 (61mm) from surface within weathered and saprolite material before casing off within hard rock and completing the hole with NQ2 (51mm) diameter core.
 All DDH have been reconstructed and orientated over zones of interest, logged geologically, and marked up for assay at a typical minimum sample interval of 0.3m to ensure adequate sample weight and a typical maximum sample interval of 1.0m, constrained by geological boundaries.
 After logging and photographing, selected sample intervals of drill core were cut in half with a diamond saw, with one half sent to the laboratory for assay and the other half retained.
 Sample weights vary depending on sample width and density of the rock.
 All DDH core is stored in industry standard core trays labelled with the drill hole ID and core intervals.
 Industry prepared independent standards and blanks are each inserted, approximately every 50 samples.
 The independent laboratory then takes the samples which are dried, crushed and pulverized prior to analysis as described below.
 For sample weights &gt; 3kg the sample is dried, crushed to 2mm, split and pulverised up to 3kg (with the coarse reject retained).
 Sample sizes are considered appropriate for the material sampled.
-The samples are considered appropriate for the material sampled.
-The rose samples are appropriate for use in a resource estimate.
-Portable XRF Where a handheld XRF tool was used, it was done so to verify the presence of nickel mineralisation.
-The XRF results themselves are not reported and are run on the lip of the core tray and typically included core blocks within the core trays demarcating the depth meterage of rod pull
+The samples are considered representative and appropriate for this type of drilling.
+DDH core samples are appropriate for use in a resource estimate.
+DXFF Where a handheld XRF tool was used, it was done so to verify the presence of nickel mineralisation above a 0.5% Ni cut off.
+The XRF results themselves